|

 - A criminal offense punishable by imprisonment for more than one (1)year.

-- A legal proceeding where by a part (up to 50 percent) of a person's wages is withheld and applied to payment of a child support debt.
+- A legal order requiring a person's wages to be withheld and applied to payment of a child support.

 - Judgment